 - Providing an ISSN of the journal or a DOI of the article will provide the fastest service.
 The “Request Item through Interlibrary Loan” button in WorldCat Discovery usually auto-fills this for you!

 - Journal articles that are in print in our library:

-- All students, faculty and staff: We will scan the article and send it to you electronically.
+- Faculty and staff: We will scan the article and send it to you electronically.

 - Fill out an ILL journal article request with as much information as you can about the article, and use the note field to add that it is in print in the library.

 - Due to copyright and ebook licensing restrictions, we are usually limited to requesting and borrowing print books from other libraries. eBook lending is not a common option.

 - Print items are only available for on-campus pickup.
 If you are not on or near campus, not to worry, we can help you find solutions.
 Ask Us!

 - These will arrive electronically

 - If you are interested in just a chapter or two of a book from another library, submit a book chapter request–providing an ISBN and/or OCLC number will provide the fastest service (find these under the “View Description” button if you have the book pulled up in WorldCat Discovery).